Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 Compared to fish oil, krill oil contains less omega-3s — somewhere between 15 to 25% EPA/DHA, depending on the product.

-Krill oil has become popular because many brands claim you only need one small capsule a day.
-If you read the krill oil manufacturers’ studies, however, the researchers used four capsules daily to document any meaningful increase of omega-3 in the body (9).
-If you also look closely at the amount of EPA/DHA per capsule in most brands, it typically takes more than 20 capsules to reach a clinical dose of 3000 mg EPA/DHA.
+Taking krill oil has become popular because many brands claim you only need one small capsule a day to experience health benefits.
+But if you read the krill oil manufacturers’ studies, the researchers normally use four capsules daily to document a meaningful increase of omega-3 in the body [9].
+If you also look closely at the amount of EPA/DHA per capsule in most krill oil brands, it typically takes more than 20 capsules to reach a clinical dose of 3000 mg EPA/DHA.

 Is Krill Oil As Good As Fish Oil?